cstckr/whittaker_baseline_correction/README.md

 # whittaker_baseline_correction
-Baseline correction using the Whittaker smoother
+Baseline correction using the Whittaker smoother.

+Additional, Python implementations of Holoborodko filters (http://www.holoborodko.com/pavel/numerical-methods/noise-robust-smoothing-filter/) are presented.

-See the jupyter notebook to get acquainted.
+See the jupyter notebooks to get acquainted.